GideonOB/Bellabeat-Case-Study-Google-Data-Analytics/README.md

 - Too much time - as much as **81.3%** of users’ logged time - is spent on sedentary activity.
-- Despite FitBit device being a fitness tracker, it is uncertain that it is actually encouraging users to be more active as users fairly and very active minutes make up only **2.85%** of the time.
+- Despite FitBit device being a fitness tracker, it is uncertain that it is actually encouraging users to be more active as users' fairly active and very active minutes make up only **2.85%** of the time.

 We will now analyze the relationship between distance covered, total